Project title: Policy and Legal Advice Centre (PLAC III), Serbia

 3.5 Specifics

-The SNKE shall work under the guidance and follow the instructions of the Team Leader.
-The SNKE shall collaborate with the Project team, other experts involved and representatives of the relevant beneficiary institutions.
+The JNKE shall work under the guidance and follow the instructions of the Team Leader.
+The JNKE shall collaborate with the Project team, other experts involved and representatives of the relevant beneficiary institutions.

 For each of the short-term missions, the timing and duration shall be agreed upon with the Beneficiary and the PLAC III team prior to each planned mission.